-Q: Your career has focused on addressing health disparities in the South, specifically for underserved groups like Black women and youth.
+Q: Your career has focused on addressing health disparities in the South, specifically for undeserved groups like Black women and youth.
 What brought you to this focus, and how has your work evolved?

 What brought me to this focus was actually a selfish reason.
 I experienced systems that were not serving the needs of women and children with HIV/AIDS.
 I live in a very poor region in Louisiana.
 Per capita, we have the highest rate of HIV, STDs, high school dropouts, and teen pregnancy.
 Basically, everything a region doesn’t want to have, we have.